-The Board has four standing committees: an Audit Committee, a Corporate Governance Committee, a Nominating Committee and a Compensation Committee.
+The Board currently has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Each committee operates under a written charter adopted by the Board.
 All of the charters are publicly available on our website at www.novatelwireless.com in the Investors tab under "Corporate Governance."
 You may also obtain a copy of these charters upon written request to our Corporate Secretary at our principal executive offices.

-Upon the Nominating Committee's recommendations, the Board appoints committee members annually.
+Upon the recommendation of the Nominating and Corporate Governance Committee, the Board appoints committee members annually.
 The table below sets forth the current composition of our Board committees: